larryv/githooks/README.txt

  B. Feel free to replace sudo(8) with doas(1), su(1), or some other
     tool, or to omit it entirely if elevated privileges are not desired.

+ C. Overriding SHELL also changes the interpreter [13] used by POSIX-
+    conformant make(1) implementations.
+This shouldn't be a problem; if a shell can handle the installed scripts, it can handle the build.

 References
 ----------